Fabrizio Gatti

 His preferred investigation method is passing as one of the people he is writing about.
 On 16 April 2007 he received the 2006 Journalist Award of the European Union, for his reporting about the working conditions of the immigrants in Apulia.
 In the article Io schiavo in Puglia ("I slave in Apulia") published in L'Espresso, he describes his experience as an undercover immigrant worker at tomato harvest.

 Other inquiries deal with the treatment of the Kosovar refugees who try to cross the Swiss border, the life conditions in the Temporary Stay Center from Lampedusa, the hygienic situation of Umberto I Clinic in Rome.

 In 2007, he received the Italian National Award for Investigative Journalism for his article about differences of treatment of Romanian citizens in Italy and other European Union states.

 In 2007, Editore Rizzoli published his book "Bilal.
 Il mio viaggio da infiltrato nel mercato dei nuovi schiavi" ("Bilal.
 My undercover journey into the modern slavetrade").
+The last two 2022 and 2023 editions of "Bilal.
+Il mio viaggio da infiltrato verso l'Europa" has been published in Italy by La nave di Teseo.

 Gatti also contributed with the producer Sascha Rosemann, the writer Stefano Bises (Gomorrah) and the film director Oliver Hirschbiegel to the new eight-parts series Unwanted, inspired by his book Bilal, directed by Oliver Hirschbiegel and starred by Marco Bocci (Fino all’ultimo battito), Jessica Schwarz (Romy), Dada Fungula Bozela (Snabba Cash), Sylvester Groth (Inglourious Basterds), Francesco Acquaroli (Romanzo criminale, Squadra antimafia) and Scot Williams (Memory).
 They are joined by Hassan Najib, Jonathan Berlin, Jason Derek Prempeh, Cecilia Dazzi, Barbara Auer, Marco Palvetti, Denise Capezza, Nuala Peberdy, Samuel Kalambay, Amadou Mbow, Edward Apeagyei, Reshny N’Kouka, Onyinye Odokoro and Massimo De Lorenzo.
 Unwanted is produced by Sky Studios, Pantaleon Films and Indiana Production.
 Dan Maag, Marco Beckmann, Patrick Zorer and Stephanie Schettler-Kohler produce for Pantaleon alongside Sascha Rosemann while Fabrizio Donvito, Benedetto Habib, Daniel Campos Pavoncelli and Marco Cohen produce for Indiana.
 Unwanted is executive produced for Sky Studios by Nils Hartmann and Sonia Rovai.

 Gatti's books were also published in France, Germany, Japan, Norway, Sweden and his undercover stories have been translated all over the world, including Japan.

 Documentary

-A sea of shame (Un unico destino), produced by L'Espresso, La Repubblica, Sky, and 42° Parallelo, 2017, (Italia, 55', EN, IT).
+A Sea of Shame (Un unico destino), produced by L'Espresso, La Repubblica, Sky, and 42° Parallelo, 2017, (Italia, 55', EN, IT).